rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire. ^2014

-And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire. ^2015
+And if anyone's name was not found written in the book of life, he was thrown into the lake of fire. ^2015

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more. ^2101